• About

 • Citric acid - instead of citric acid, you can use tartaric acid.
 Do not use lime or lemon peel as this will add a bitter taste to the cordial.

-• Lemon - simply substitute the lime juice with freshly squeezed lemon juice to make homemade lemon cordial.
+• Lime - substitute the lime juice with freshly squeezed lemon juice to make homemade lemon cordial.

 Lime Juice Cordial Storage